CPAN-Security/security.metacpan.org/_posts/2024-02-10-vulnerable-spreadsheet-parsing-modules.md

 On December 27th, the Cybersecurity and Infrastructure Security Agency (CISA) emailed all prior maintainers of the Spreadsheet::ParseExcel module.

-On December 28th, the CISA forwarded the email to the CPAN Security Working Group mailing list.
+On December 28th, the CISA forwarded the email to the CPAN Security Group mailing list.
 CPANSec then took the following steps during the next 24 hours:

 * CPANSec reached out to a former maintainer, John McNamara, who still had primary permissions (FIRSTCOME) which would allow him to release an updated version.